HenryTangIntel/rdma-dmabuf/README.md

 # Navigate to build directory
 cd build

-# Generate build files with CMake
+# Generate a release build with CMake
 cmake ..

+# OR Generate a debug build with CMake
+cmake .. -DCMAKE_BUILD_TYPE=Debug

 # Build the project
 make